Pashtetium/frontend/mars-explorer/README.md

 In this project, you will build a **Mars Explorer** that allows users to:

-- View a gallery of photos taken by NASA's [Mars rovers](https://science.nasa.gov/mission/mars-exploration-rovers-spirit-and-opportunity/) (Curiosity, Opportunity, Spirit, Perseverance).
+- View a gallery of photos taken by NASA's [Mars rovers](https://science.nasa.gov/mission/mars-exploration-rovers-spirit-and-opportunity/) (Curiosity, Perseverance).
 - Filter photos by rover name and [Martian Sol (day)](https://en.wikipedia.org/wiki/Mars_sol).
 - Handle loading states and potential API errors.